florian-vuillemot/florian-vuillemot.github.io/src/content/docs/microsoft-entra/oauth-with-python.md

 description: Connect to your Python WebApp with your Microsoft Entra account
 ---

 This documentation provides a step-by-step guide for using Microsoft Entra ID as an identity provider for a Python web application.
-Leveraging Microsoft's robust identity management platform enhances security and simplifies users' login processes of the application adoption.
+Leveraging Microsoft's robust identity management platform enhances security and simplifies users' login processes.

 # What is Entra ID